-And you never know, in Seattle, where the perfect gustatory experience will reveal itself.
+You never know, in Seattle, where the perfect gustatory experience will reveal itself.
 Top Cat and I walked all over our University Park area on our first morning of the Great Pacific Great Northwest Tour and we could not find one single cute quaint achingly chic hipster-Seattle breakfast experience.
 Hunger got the better of us so we stopped in at (what I thought was) a one-off neighborhood establishment called Burger Master.
 (Turns out it’s a local chain.)

-But au contraire.
 The place was clean, well-lighted, and full of regulars that looked like truck driving college professors.
 And the best thing was that if you order tea, they give you a choice of half a dozen black, green, and herbal teas.
 AND THEN THEY GIVE YOU A BACK UP TEA BAG.

 “We’re coming here every morning,” I told Top Cat.